 If you’re thinking about filing a claim without the help of a lawyer, though, we would advise against it.
 Representing yourself in a personal injury case can mean insurmountable challenges posed by the other party, their lawyer, and the insurance company.
 Having an experienced attorney on your side significantly increases your chances of getting compensation.

-For a free legal consultation with a Slip and Fall Injury lawyer serving Tuscaloosa, call (800) 537-8185
+For a free legal consultation with a Slip and Fall Accident lawyer serving Tuscaloosa, call (800) 537-8185

 What Is a Good Settlement for a Slip-and-Fall Accident?